In this blog/podcast I am going to talk to you about examples of 5 financial advisor magnets that make prospects go HECK YEAH.

 #5 Script for what to say in your first meeting with a financial advisor (estate attorney, CPA, etc.)

 This one is an SEO play.
 You want to write a blog with the keyword “financial advisor in [your city]”.
-So you make the title, “What to say in your first meeting with a financial advisor in [your city].”
+So you make the title, “What to ask in your first meeting with a financial advisor in [your city].”
 And then you repeat the keyword over and over in the blog.
 This will obviously attract people who are looking for a financial advisor in your area.

 Conclusion on financial advisor lead magnets

-If you found this blog helpful, please listen to my podcast below which goes into the subject in full detail.
+Or, if you found this blog helpful, please listen to my podcast below which goes into the subject in full detail.
 Remember to subscribe so you won’t miss future financial advisor lead generation pieces like these!

 Or, are you ready to get started with some creative and fun marketing online marketing techniques?
 Join my membership here and let the fun begin!